Looking into your Sciatica Pain Treatment Options?

 - increased pain in some postures, for example, when sitting for a long time, or coughing

 These symptoms are all the more intense the more severe the compression level of the sciatic nerve roots.

-Sciatica is usually treated in the acute phase with rest and drug therapies, which may include anti-inflammatories, muscle relaxants, and painkillers.
-For some days the use of a bust may be suggested.
+Sciatica is usually treated with rest and drug therapies, which may include anti-inflammatories, muscle relaxants, and pain killers.
 Once the pain has eased, it is possible to proceed with physiotherapy, which has the important role of working on posture correction and reducing the symptoms more and more.
 In most cases, the problem of sciatica is solved within a maximum of two months.

 Where medications and physiotherapy do not seem to be sufficient, the doctor may suggest resorting to ozone therapy, which aims to reduce nerve compression.
 More rarely is the surgical intervention of discectomy, which in general is reserved only for the most severe cases of a hernia expelled, so when the intervertebral disc has slipped in full out of its seat.

 In many cases, the compression of the roots of the sciatic nerve is related to a disc-root clash due to herniated disc (in herniated discs an outgoing of the nucleus of an intervertebral disc that can push on the roots occurs).

 But if the disc herniation is a frequent cause of sciatica especially among the younger ones, let’s not forget the arthrosis processes that affect the spine in later life.
 Arthrosis, in fact, can lead to bone outgrowths precisely in those channels of the spinal column where roots of the sciatic nerve pass also, in this case, therefore, compression can occur.